The Sea Spa at Santa Monica’s Casa Del Mar encourages a regimen of wellness for the everyday traveler.

 These hoteliers have given it some considerable thought and arrived at their modern philosophy that, even though you’re a traveler, even though you’re away from home, you needn’t sacrifice your sense of well being nor suffer a disruption in your wellness regime.

 “The owners of the hotel have me here as a liaison to help people remember how to take care of themselves,” Amber McMahon, Casa Del Mar’s Wellness Director, informs me.
 She adds that the Sea Spa fully integrates the mind, body, spirit approach to wellness and services catering to all of these wellness needs are offered in their spa menu.
+McMahon explains that although they are not a Medi-spa, the treatments are individualized and the therapists just “get what the client needs.”

 Take, for instance, the “Traditional Chinese Medicine Evaluation and Counseling.”
 Trained Chinese medicine expert Andre Zitcer of Malibu intuitively navigated along, in and around my current state of well being during his half-hour consultation.
 He honed in on several raw emotional spots whose nicks had begun to lodge physically in my body.
 But, rather than walk me through a re-living of events, he adeptly touched on (verbally) pressure points and then lifted back into the present, bringing my focus onto what in the room I found pleasing — perhaps the gently murmuring fountain, perhaps the softly lit candles, the warm shade of the room, the gentle aromatic scent.